 The use of the device in the classroom will be “cloud based”, with Google applications used extensively across the curriculum.

-If you are considering a device for 2017 we would recommend either a laptop or a chromebook.
+If you are considering buying a device, we would recommend either a laptop or a chromebook.
 Laptop’s are generally more expensive, may be able to be used in specialist subjects in the senior school (depending on specification) and have wider application beyond the school.
 Hybrid tablets are suitable – these provide the functionality of a laptop with the benefits of tablet.